 Leader's Guide Event Feedback

-Part 1: RSVP: Every unit needs to RSVP by March roundtable to let the event staff if you are attending.
-Estimated numbers are provided to the council so the district can reserve the appropriate number of campsites and program areas for the event.
+Step 1: RSVP: The unit leader (or designee) from every pack and troop needs to RSVP by October roundtable, to let the event staff if the unit is attending for planning purposes.
+Estimated numbers are utilized by the council so the district can reserve the appropriate number of campsites and program areas for the event.

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the council and district have the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).